braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/retargeting_campaigns.md

 This can be further specified by selecting which campaign you want to retarget in the drop-down.

-### Clicked/Opened Campaign or Canvas With Tag Filter
+### Clicked/opened campaign or Canvas with tag filter

 ![Clicked/Opened][16]